heroisaprinciple/aphablog/README.md

 Thus, the SQL transaction is created and the 2nd article is in the db now.
 Use `Article.all` to see all articles.

-And we use can use constructor: ` Article.new(title: 'Third article', description: 'The info about the 3rd article')` and then save to db `article.save`
+And we use can use constructor: `Article.new(title: 'Third article', description: 'The info about the 3rd article')` and then save to db `article.save`

+_____
+**READ AND UPDATE A RECORD**

+Let's find a record: `Article.find(index)` and find an element with index 2.

+Display the first article: `Article.first` and the last article: `Article.last`.
+It is also much better to USE INSTANCE OF THE CLASS.

+To update an article we use the instance of the class and a record field.
+In essence, let's change the third article.
+First, find it by `article = Article.find(3)`.
+Then, update it by `article.description = 'hehehehehehe`.
+Save it to the database: `article.save`.

+______
+**DELETE A RECORD**

+Let's destroy the third article by `article.destroy`.
+The article is returned, but when you enter `Article.all`, there is no article 3.
+There is no need to save anything.

+<h2> Validation of records </h2>
+By now, we can save empty records.
+This is not okay.
+There are no restrictions in article.rb file, so we'll create them.
+First, we'll make sure that title of the article is necessary to fill in by `validates :title, presence: true` in the Article class in article.rb.